Adwai-T/Notes/Java/Spring.md

 Provides similar Support to `<mvc:annotation-driven />` in XML.

-It also adds support for validation, fromatting and conversion.
+It also adds support for validation, formatting and conversion.

 It also processes `@Controller` classes and `@RequestMapping` etc methods.